 Pitching Brink: A Quick Guide

 Brink is a triannual magazine of culture, art and politics based in New Haven.
-Established in 2017, our goal is to create a space for young readers to think carefully about a wide range of subjects through one of the most incisive modes of critical engagement there is: the book review.
+We provide a space for young readers to think carefully about a wide range of subjects through one of the most incisive modes of critical engagement there is: the book review.

 Each issue of Brink contains six review essays.
 Our essays run between 1,500 and 4,000 words, and often engage with at least one newly-released book.
 Rather than stop at a traditional review, we encourage our contributors to view books as an invitation to approach a larger topic: campus affairs, American and international politics, science and technology, and literature and the arts.